efigence/capistrano-spa/README.md

 #### Notes

+To precompile rails assets properly, you can either:

+* do it locally after SPA app is built, for example:

+    `after 'spa:all', 'assets:my_custom_precompile_task'`

+* or using `capistrano-rails`, but to make it work you need to clear one of it's tasks which is symlinking `public/assets` dir, which we don't want:

+     `Rake::Task["deploy:set_linked_dirs"].clear`

 If you don't want to use rsync strategy for your rails app, you can skip the last task (`spa:copy_to_rsync_dir`) and move the SPA build to the server by yourself in anyway you like it.

-Also, depending on your `apache/nginx` server config, `index.html` file might be served automatically, or if it's not on static files whitelist you can either add it to the list or serve `index.html` from controller, like:
+Also, depending on your `apache/nginx` server config, `index.html` should be served automatically, but if it's not on static files whitelist you can either add it to the list or serve `index.html` from controller, like:

     root "welcome#index"